jFury593/German-Traffic-Signs-Detector/README.md

 - **model 1 =** Logistic regression model using scikit-learn. (**85.77%** validation accuracy, and a **89.03%** testing accuracy)
 - **model 2 =** Logistic regression model using TensorFlow. (**86.61%** validation accuracy, and a **89.36%** testing accuracy)
 - **model 3 =** LeNet model using TensorFlow.  (**94.97%** validation accuracy, and a **96.34%** testing accuracy)

+The use of this repository is simple, just clone or download and run comands on console.

 ## Pipeline architecture:
 - **Download The Data.**